charlieargue/pan-code-samples/README.md

-## 👾 Sample Cheatsheets
+## 👾 Sample Cheatsheet

-- [ ] Team loved this [MBP "Setup Cheatsheet"](other/mbp-setup-cheatsheet.md)  I made for 💙 DX and productivity
+- Team 💙 this [MBP "Setup Cheatsheet"](other/mbp-setup-cheatsheet.md) I made for improved DX and productivity